-EGL is managed to strike a balance between structural capital growth and income, and while much of this note has focused on the portfolio's growth potential, the manager suggests that it remains a reliable source of income for investors.
+EGL is managed to strike a balance between structural capital growth and income, and while much of this note has focused on the portfolio's growth potential, it remains a reliable source of income for investors.
 As Figure 20 shows, EGL has tended to pay an uncovered dividend in recent years, supplementing its net revenue with modest amounts from its distributable reserves.
-The manager notes that these reserves remain substantial, amounting to £114m at the end of September 2023.
-In its view, there is minimal likelihood that the board would feel it was unable to pay its target dividend.
+These reserves remain substantial, amounting to £114m at the end of September 2023.
+Therefore, in our view, there is minimal likelihood that the board would feel it was unable to pay its target dividend, as is evidenced by its actions in 2020 when COVID knocked companies' distributions.

-The manager notes that the ongoing growth of EGL's investment income supports this, with revenue return per share increasing by 11.4% year on year, for the six period to 31 March 2024.
-The company announced an increase in its quarterly dividend to 2.05p per share (8.20p per annum) effective from February 2024.
+Supporting this is the ongoing growth of EGL's investment income, with revenue return per share increasing by 11.4% year on year, for the six period to March 31

+2024.
+Due to confidence in its growth prospects, the company announced an increase in its quarterly dividend to 2.05p per share (8.20p per annum) effective from February 2024.
 At the current share price and increased dividend rate, the company's shares yield around 4.52%.